peterckeim/designagame/README.md

     - Method: POST
     - Parameters: user_name
     - Returns: GameForm with initial game state.
-    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
+    - Description: Creates a new Game, and gives you a urlsafe game key to use when making guesses in the game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
 Also adds a task to a task queue to update the average moves remaining for active games.